New Academic Standards Adopted. Learn more

 The Wisconsin Department of Public Instruction has a transparent and comprehensive process for reviewing and revising academic standards.
 The process began with a Notice of Intent to review and a public comment period which began on August 2nd, 2017 for Environmental Education.
 The State Superintendent’s Standards Review Council examined those comments and recommended to revise the standards.
 The State Superintendent authorized the writing of new Wisconsin Academic Standards for Environmental Literacy and Sustainability.

 The first draft was released on January 31, 2018 for public review and provided to the education committees of the legislature.
-The State Superintendent’s Standards Review Council will provide further review.
-The State Superintendent then determines adoption of the standards.
+The State Superintendent’s Standards Review Council provided further review on March 22, 2018.
+The State Superintendent adopted the standards in a letter to the co-chairs May 15, 2018.

 - Writing Committee Members